Magnesium Benefits for Women: Top Health Advantages Explained

 Can daily magnesium supplementation affect women's muscle function?

 Yes, magnesium plays a crucial role in muscle and nerve function.
-Adequate daily intake can help minimize muscle cramps, spasms, and weakness [^5^].
+Adequate daily intake of 275 mg can help minimize muscle cramps, spasms, and weakness [^5^].
 However, it is essential to follow the recommended dosage to avoid potential side effects such as diarrhea or stomach cramps.

 In what ways does magnesium contribute to overall female well-being?